Metal-Free Crowns with Top Cosmetic Dentist

 Your crown is fabricated in a dental laboratory using CAD-CAM techniques or in your dental office using CEREC.
 Aria Dental creates your crown in one of the best local USA lab from your unique high precision digital tooth impression by iTero Element without using gooey impression.
 Your crown is then sculpted just for you so that your bite and jaw movements function normally once the crown is placed.
 Thus, a dental crown protects and strengthen your tooth as well as giving it a new attractive surface.

 Dental crowns are powerful restorations because they are strong, however, if they are placed without appropriate care, they can be not only uncomfortable, but also contribute to imbalance bite and ultimately causes significant wear on your opposing tooth.

 When selecting a dentist for your dental crown, choose one that is experienced in placing the highest quality of dental crowns, has a record of comfortable results without any redo, offer digital impression by iTero rather than tradition gooey impression materials, and has knowledge about neuromuscular dentistry.
 Neuromuscular dentistry focuses on how the teeth, muscles, and jaw work together, and can help dentists ensure the proper fit for dental crowns.

 An honored graduate from UCLA and UCSF with more than 12 years of experience, Dr. Maryam Horiyat has an outstanding record of helping numerous patients in Orange county, LA county, and San Diego county to get an attractive, comfortable, the highest quality, and painless dental crowns.
-Dr. Horiyat can help anyone at any age. please call (949) 364-9600 or email Aria Dental to learn how she can help you by providing you the 5-star service with the highest quality dental materials and technology at Aria Dental in Mission Viejo.
+Dr. Horiyat can help anyone at any age.
+Please call Aria Dental at (949) 364-9600 or to learn how she can help you by providing you the 5-star service with the highest quality dental materials and technology at Aria Dental in Mission Viejo.